UNSW-codeRs/geospatial-data-in-R/README.md

 ## Abstract

 Spatial data is essential for understanding many phenomena in natural and social sciences, and maps are used in a variety of fields to visualise data and results in an appealing and interpretive way.
 I have been dealing with spatial data with (and without) R for nearly 20 years, using a variety of packages and approaches that have evolved over time, regularly finding challenges and new solutions.
-In this presentation I will try to summarise my long personal journey with spatial data analysis and visualisation while I demostrate how current integration of R with external libraries like leaflet or plotly make interactive mapping easier (and nicer!) than ever.
+In this workshop I will demostrate how current integration of R with external libraries like leaflet or plotly make interactive mapping easier (and nicer!) than ever.

 ## Bio